mperham/girl_friday/README.md

 The msg parameter to push is just a Hash whose contents are completely up to you.

-Your message processing block should **NOT** access any instance data or variables outside of the block.
+Your message processing block should **not** access any instance data or variables outside of the block.
 That's shared mutable state and dangerous to touch!
 I also strongly recommend your queue processor block be **VERY** short, ideally just a method call or two.
 You can unit test those methods easily but not the processor block itself.

 More Detail